-The path of the total eclipse will cross Oregon, Idaho, Wyoming, Nebraska, Kansas, Missouri, Illinois, Kentucky, Tennessee, North Carolina, Georgia and South Carolina.
-The rest of North America will see a partial eclipse.
+The path of the total eclipse in 2024 will cross Texas, Oklahoma, Arkansas, Missouri, Kentucky, Illinois, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampshire and Maine.
+The rest of the United States will see a partial eclipse.

-If you are watching the eclipse, you can safely view it with this shoebox solar viewer.
-This type of viewer is also known as a pinhole projection because the image of the eclipse is projected through the pinhole onto a viewing surface.
+If you want to watch the eclipse, you can safely view it with this shoebox solar viewer.
+This type of viewer is also known as a pinhole projection because the image of the solar eclipse is projected through the pinhole onto a viewing surface.

 - Small box with a lid (A shoebox is perfect.)